The A-Z Guide to Life - Part 15

 The Australian Outback is full of things that bite and sting and will most likely kill you within seconds of your arrival.
 In fact, in the unlikely event of your surviving snake or spider bite or crocodile attack (and remember all of these Creatures of Terror roam unchallenged throughout the major cities too), your next problem is the Aussies themselves.

 Fierce gangs of feral, bearded, squint-eyed, cocky, sun-scorched, chippy alcoholics in budgie-smugglers and stinky sandals, who have but one thing in mind – a fate worse than death for the unwary traveller.
-The latest official advice form the U.K. Foreign Office is to holiday on the Isle of Wight instead.
+The latest official advice from the U.K. Foreign Office is to holiday on the Isle of Wight instead.

 Are you an outdoor type?
 Good.
 Good for you.
 If that’s your thing, I’m not about to criticise.
 After all, if stomping around in the driving rain while howling gales and plunging temperatures put your extremities under threat for interminable hours on end, and the nearest pub is nowhere in sight or even on the page of the map you’re holding, or on the next page, well, I must respect your choices.